greatscottgadgets/luna/docs/source/custom_hardware.rst

 LUNA On Your Own Hardware
 =========================

-The LUNA stack is designed to be easy to use on your own FPGA hardware -- if you can already run nMigen designs on your board, all you'll need is to set up some I/O definitions and some clock domains.
+The LUNA stack is designed to be easy to use on your own FPGA hardware -- if you can already run Amaranth HDL designs on your board, all you'll need is to set up some I/O definitions and some clock domains.

 The exact platform requirements depend on how you'll perform USB interfacing, and are detailed below.